EHDEN/ETL-UK-Biobank/docs/hesin_to_visit_detail.md

 ## Table name: visit_detail

 ### Reading from hesin_c.txt

-Create a new field 'record_source_value' for lookup of visit_detail_id by eid and ins_index.

 Every record of hesin episode is a visit_detail record.
 Episodes are combined into spells (one visit_occurrence record), which are a total continuous stay of a patient in a single hospital from admission to discharge.